Home | All Almanac Topics

 - Griffith Park Fire Tragedy of 1933

-- Frank Shaw - First U.S. Mayor to be Recalled from Office
+- Frank Shaw - Only Los Angeles Mayor to be Recalled From Office

 - The Pan Pacific Auditorium